Pollux - β Geminorum (beta Geminorum)

 Pollux, also designated as β Geminorum (beta Geminorum), is a variable and multiple hypergiant star in the constellation of Gemini.

 Pollux visual magnitude is 1.14, making it the 16th brightest star in the sky.
-Thanks to its high brightness, Pollux is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Thanks to its high brightness, Pollux is clearly visible when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 Celestial coordinates and finder chart of Pollux